Hugo-dgn/chess_opening_trainer/sprints.md

 <sprint 3 = Package : manage>

-Allow player to enter new openings to the database or deleate them.
+Allow the player to enter new openings to the database or deleate them.
 The first implementation of this function will be with command lignes.

 >>>files